This exploration is for all ages, as the colored smilies show. You can make Illustrated Fact Sheets with your whole family together!

-An illustrated fact sheet is a good way for kids to absorb and remember facts about a topic without the time commitment of writing an entire report.
+An illustrated fact sheet is a good way for kids to absorb and remember facts about a topic without the commitment of writing an entire report.
 Reports are good, but not every single thing you learn needs to be in one.

 My kids were very impressed with the whirling dervishes of Turkey and camel wrestling.
 They will remember that the whirling dervishes are Muslim and that the country is also Muslim in religion.
 They will remember that Turkey is in a dry place where camels are common.
-These are the kind of hooks that later, as adults when listening to the news they can reach back to and have at least some ideas about the country to build an understanding on.
+These are the kind of hooks that later, as adults when listening to the news, they can reach back to.
+They will have some ideas about the country to build an understanding on.

 An illustrated fact sheet works really well for geography, but you could use this teaching method in many subjects from biology to music to history.